 Having worked for two major for-profit companies in the senior housing industry, Bob says “I’ve come to truly understand and appreciate the value of working for an organization of the stature of Presbyterian Homes.”
 He went on to say, “Presbyterian Homes answers to a different mission and a different bottom line, one that evokes passion in the employees.
 We put the independence of our residents above all else.
 I take great satisfaction in knowing we’re doing the right thing every day.”

 Miriam Wallace joined the Presbyterian Homes leadership team in 2019.
-Miriam is responsible for leading talent management strategies to attract, develop, engage and retain our wonderful staff who provide care and support to our residents and families.
+Miriam leads talent management strategies to attract, develop, engage and retain our wonderful staff who provide care and support to our residents and families!
 She partners with our leadership team to enhance our reputation as a top workplace!

 Andrew Clauson oversees all community operations, fosters resident relations, and serves on the corporate leadership committee.